In this example, we develop a machine learning model to detect fraudulent credit card transactions.

 We have set the mean and standard deviation scaling method for the scaling layer,

-We set one perceptron layer with 3 neurons having the logistic activation function.
-This layer has nine inputs, and since the target variable is binary, only one output.
+We set up one perceptron layer with 3 neurons, using the logistic activation function.
+This layer has nine inputs, and since the target variable is binary, it has only one output.

 The neural network for this example can be represented with the following diagram: